Makpar-Innovation-Laboratory/react-template-test/README.md

 ## Application Image

-This app is containerized through a multi-stage **Docker** image.
+The app can be containerized through a multi-stage **Docker** image.
 It is first built on top of a **nodeJS** image and the artifacts copied over into an **nginx** image.
 To build the application image, you will need [Docker]() installed.
 Once that is done, you can build the image from project root directory with the following command,

 `docker build --tag dockerized-react:latest .`